 MARCH was established in 2020 as a public-benefit corporation whose mission goes beyond the traditional gallery program.
 Dedicated to creating meaningful change within the arts, MARCH makes regular contributions to 501(c)3 organizations working at the intersection of social justice and visual culture.
-We are currently making monthly donations to Burnaway, Hi-Lo Press, Institute 193, and Summertime.
+We are currently making monthly donations to Burnaway, Hi-Lo Press, Institute 193, South Arts, and Summertime.
 See below for more information on individual community partners.

 Since 2008, Burnaway magazine has brought vital critical dialogue to one of the most politically polarized, historically fraught, ecologically threatened, and economically disadvantaged parts of the United States.
 The magazine both documents and participates in the vibrant cultural landscape of the South today—from Appalachia to Miami, Nashville to New Orleans.
 In addition to its publishing activities, Burnaway annually hosts the Art Writing Incubator, a five-week intensive for emerging art writers and critics, and other public programs.